damchilly/Getting-Cleaning-Project2/README.md

 6.Create a wide data frame (tidy_data) by finding the mean for each combination of subject and label using aggregate() function

-7. Write the new tidy data set into a text file called tidy_data.txt.
+7.Write the new tidy data set into a text file called tidy_data.txt.